 What is Fentora?

-Fentora (fentanyl) is an opioid pain medication.
+Fentora is an opioid pain medication.
 An opioid is sometimes called a narcotic.

-Fentora buccal tablets are placed inside the mouth between the upper cheek and gum or on the floor of your mouth, under your tongue and left in place until the tablet dissolves.
+The tablets are used in the mouth but not swallowed whole.
+The tablet is placed inside the mouth between the cheek and gum (buccal) OR on the floor of your mouth, under your tongue (sublingual).

 Before taking this medicine

-You should not use Fentora if you are allergic to fentanyl.
 Do not use Fentora unless you are already using an around-the-clock opioid medicine and are tolerant to it.
-Ask your doctor if you are not sure you are opioid-tolerant.
+You should not use Fentora if you are allergic to fentanyl, or if you have:

-To make sure Fentora is safe for you, tell your doctor if you have:
+To make sure Fentora is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;